jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

 ### 124 Responsibilities of carrier and person in charge of any craft
 (1) For the purposes of this Act, the carrier and the person in charge of any craft that berths, lands, or otherwise arrives in New Zealand from another country, or that is to so berth, land, or arrive, shall—
-  (a) ensure that any documentation, required by regulations, in relation to all hazardous substances loaded onto that craft is available:
+  (a) ensure that any documentation, required by regulations or any EPA notice, in relation to all hazardous substances loaded onto that craft is available:
-  (b) on arrival of the craft at a port of entry or Customs airport, produce for inspection such documentation as a Customs officer may lawfully specify.
+  (b) on arrival of the craft at a port or airport of entry, produce for inspection such documentation as a Customs officer may lawfully specify.
-(2) The carrier and the person in charge of a craft leaving New Zealand shall— (a) provide transportation from New Zealand, at the cost in respects of the carrier, of any hazardous substance on board the craft, or any other craft operated by the carrier when it arrived in New Zealand, which was not accompanied by the documentation required by regulations:
+(2) The carrier and the person in charge of a craft leaving New Zealand shall— (a) provide transportation from New Zealand, at the cost in respects of the carrier, of any hazardous substance on board the craft, or any other craft operated by the carrier when it arrived in New Zealand, which was not accompanied by the documentation required by regulations or any EPA notice:
   (b) in respect of any hazardous substance for which the carrier is obliged to provide transportation or the cost of transportation under paragraph (a), to pay all the costs (if any) incurred by the Crown in holding that substance before the removal of that substance from New Zealand.

 ## Part 7A — Pecuniary penalties and civil liability for breaches relating to new organisms